bigcapitalhq/blueprintjs-formik/docs/docs/select/select.md

 Callback invoked before the selected item is set to the formik values. gives ability to write extra logic without overriding the `onItemSelect` property.

+#### fastField

+`fastField: boolean`

+Switches to use `<FastField />` Formik component instead of the regular `Field` component, FastField is an optimized for performance to be used on large forms (~30+ fields) or when a field has very expensive reandering requirements.
+[Read more](https://formik.org/docs/api/fastfield) about FastField on Formik documentation.

 ---

 ## Example

+The following example demonstrates how to use binded `Select` component with Formik.